Dacossti/Life-Expectancy-and-Age-Limit/README.md

 ### 🎯 Objectives

 - Compute and analyze **life expectancy at age x** for all available countries.
 - Study **temporal trends** from the earliest to the latest year of data.
 - Compare **male vs female** life expectancy gaps.
-- Build **global and country-specific visualizations**, including:
+- Build **global and country-specific visualisations**, including time series, boxplots, choropleth world maps, and population pyramids.
-  - Time series
-  - Boxplots and distributions
-  - Choropleth world maps
-  - Population pyramids

 ---